University of the Republic (Uruguay): Law School

-The University of the Republic Law School was established on June 18, 1838 as the Academy of Jurisprudence, making it the oldest law school in the nation.
+The University of the Republic Law School was established on June 18, 1838, as the Academy of Jurisprudence, making it the oldest law school in the nation.
 It became a branch of the University of the Republic on July 18, 1849.
-It is the only branch of the university that hasn't moved from the main building downtown Montevideo.
+It is the only branch of the university that hasn't moved from the main building in Cordón, Montevideo.
 It was the only law school in Uruguay until the arrival of the Catholic University of Uruguay in 1984.

 Many Presidents of Uruguay, senators, representatives and other public authorities with a law degree have graduated from this law school.
 Notable professors include Jorge Gamarra, Alejandro Abal, Alberto Perez Perez, Dora Bagdassarian, Helios Sarthou, Carlos Delpiazzo, Gonzalo Fernández, and Daniel Ferrere.

-The Dean is Dr. Gonzalo A. Lorenzo Idiarte.Its main executive organ is the Law School Council, integrated by the dean and members in representation of students, former students and professors.
+The Dean is Dr. Gonzalo A. Lorenzo Idiarte.
+Its main executive organ is the Law School Council, integrated by the dean and members in representation of students, former students and professors.